 Fourth HD truck hits road for SABC

-“Integration of various technologies was one of our major demands while designing the truck,” said Nic Bonthuys, general manager of SABC TV outside broadcasts.
-“It's important that everything works together as smoothly as possible.
-Riedel’s Artist intercom solution provides us with the reliability we need but also glues such important parts as intercom, commentator audio and audio routing together into one integrated network.”

-MADI client cards integrate the Lawo mc²56 console into the intercom system, and Artist’s digital, broadcast-quality audio facilitates commentator audio directly via the control panels.
+MADI client cards integrate the Lawo mc_56 console into the intercom system.
+Artist’s digital broadcast-quality audio enables commentator audio directly via the control panels.

-Riedel fiber modules provide a fiber connection for the Artist intercom systems in all four trucks.
-The fiber modules are used to connect Artist intercom matrices, even over greater distances, so the trucks can form one integrated, digital intercom matrix.
+Riedel fiber modules provide fiber connection for the Artist intercom in all four trucks.
+The fiber modules are used to connect Artist intercom matrices, even over greater distances, enabling the formation of one integrated digital intercom matrix.

-Riedel is also the lead communications supplier to Host Broadcast Services.
-Its equipment is installed in each of the 10 OB facilities, which will provide the host feeds.
+Riedel is also the lead communications supplier to Host Broadcasting Services (HBS).
+Its equipment is installed in each of the 10 outside broadcast facilities that will provide the host feeds.

 The latest product and technology information